Wildlife and the Wild West, now we're in Wyoming

 It's a great idea to read through the Essential Trip Information to know what you will need, especially if you are going on a hiking or trekking tour, as you will learn more about what is provided and what you will need to supply.

 Yes, there are bears in Wyoming.
-The state of Wyoming is recognized as bear country and they can be found freely roaming across the state, including in both Yellowstone and Grand Teton National Parks.
-The best and safest way to view bears is from inside a car and you should always be at least 100 yards away from bears.
+The state of Wyoming is recognised as bear country and they can be found freely roaming across the state, including in both Yellowstone and Grand Teton National Parks.
+The best and safest way to view bears is from inside a car and you should always be at least 91 metres (100 yards) away from bears.

 There are many precautions and protocols surrounding bear encounters, the main involve: